32 Gwydir Street

 History of 32 Gwydir Street

-Elijah Odell, 53, marine store dealer, b Beds
+Elijah Odell, head, 53, marine store dealer, b Beds

 Alfred Jacobs, 16, grandson, marine store dealer’s assistant, b Cambridge

 Elijah Odell, head, 65, dealer, b Cambridge

 Mary, wife, 68, b Cambridge

 Elijah, son, 22, greengrocer hawker, b Cambridge

 1892: CIP 9.1.
 1892 assault by Elijah Odell, hawker, on Joseph Redfarn